 Is partial response good enough?

-In the STAR*D study, rates of response decreased with each additional switch in antidepressant treatment (48.6% in Step 1 to 16.3% in Step 4)1
+Antidepressant treatment changes may affect response rates.
+In the STAR*D study, rates of response decreased with each additional switch in antidepressant treatment (48.6% in Step 1 to 16.3% in Step 4)2,d

 Atypical antipsychotics may increase response rates for patients